 - Turn 90º and then return to neutral in order to stop

-- Keep you knees shoulder width apart throughout the turn
+- Keep your knees shoulder-width apart throughout the turn

 - Once the turn has stopped return down to the net and reset

-- You can begin either on the net or off the net and start in your neutral position
+- Begin either on or off the net and start in a neutral position

 - Start the turn by rotating your arms so that your leading elbow points down and your trailing elbow is pointed up